koficodes/koficodes.github.io/_posts/2018-2-24-python-decorators.md

 ## Summary
 In this post you learnt that:
 * A __Decorator__ let you extend a function without modifying its body.
-* It is a callable that takes a callable as arguments and returns a callable.
+* It is a callable that takes a callable as an argument and returns a callable.
 * It makes your code clean by preventing duplications